Skip to content

 TIP

-If both the width and height are supplied, the image will be scaled to fit within the bounds of both dimensions while preserving the aspect ratio.
-Use the crop parameter to fit the image in the exact size specified.
+When both width and height are supplied, the image scales to fit within both dimensions while preserving aspect ratio.
+Use crop for exact dimensions.

 highlight